Working with Beams and Posts

 Painting Masonry Walls

 Great lengths can be taken in trying to make a basement seem less like a basement, but maybe your goal simply is to brighten up the place without devoting so much time to the project.
-If maximum impact & minimum expense & effort are what you are after, consider painting the walls.
-Poured concrete & concrete block walls can be painted successfully, but the paint can't cover defects.
-Cracks, flaws, & mortar joints show just as clearly after painting as before.
+If maximum impact and minimum expense and effort are what you are after, consider painting the walls.
+Poured concrete and concrete block walls can be painted successfully, but the paint can't cover defects.
+Cracks, flaws, and mortar joints show just as clearly after painting as before.
 In fact, they may stand out even more when the walls become a consistent color.

 Types of Paints

-Standard latex paints are water- based, easy to clean up, & quick to dry.
+Standard latex paints are water- based, easy to clean up, and quick to dry.
 Instead of water, oil-based paints use natural or synthetic oil as the vehicle for carrying the pigments.
-They take longer to dry & require solvents for thinning paint & cleaning tools.
+They take longer to dry and require solvents for thinning paint and cleaning tools.
 They also call for plenty of ventilation to dispel fumes.
 Basements are not easy to ventilate, so it's better to use latex paint.
-No matter what kind of paint is used, the masonry surfaces have to be cleaned & primed before painting can begin.
+No matter what kind of paint is used, the masonry surfaces have to be cleaned and primed before painting can begin.
 (Various priming products are available.)

-Brushes & Rollers.
+Brushes and Rollers.
 Basement walls can be painted entirely with a brush, but a roller completes the job faster.
-A roller consists of a frame & a cover.
-Covers vary in thickness & nap composition.
-A short nap, about 1/4 inch thick, applies a thin, smooth layer of paint & is suitable for the smooth surface of a poured- concrete wall.
-A longer nap, about 1 inch thick, deposits a large amount of paint & is better for porous or irregular surfaces such as concrete block.
-Other necessary items include a roller pan for loading the roller with paint & a 3- or 4-inch paintbrush for painting into corners & around details.
+A roller consists of a frame and a cover.
+Covers vary in thickness and nap composition.
+A short nap, about 1/4 inch thick, applies a thin, smooth layer of paint and is suitable for the smooth surface of a poured- concrete wall.
+A longer nap, about 1 inch thick, deposits a large amount of paint and is better for porous or irregular surfaces such as concrete block.
+Other necessary items include a roller pan for loading the roller with paint and a 3- or 4-inch paintbrush for painting into corners and around details.
 A natural-bristle brush is best for oil-based paint; use synthetic-bristle brushes for latex paint.
 (The water in latex paint ruins natural bristles.)

 Drywall (also known as plasterboard, gypsum board, or wallboard, or by the trade name Sheetrock) is a popular option for finishing walls.
-It is readily available, relatively easy to work with, & inexpensive.
+It is readily available, relatively easy to work with, and inexpensive.

 Types of Drywall